Q1. Which of the following has more inertia?

 As per the law of conservation of momentum, the total momentum of the rifle and the bullet after firing = 0 (same as initial momentum)

 Recoil velocity of gun in backward direction = 0.43 m s-1.

-Q.1.
+Q1.
 An object experiences a net zero external unbalanced force.
-Is it possible for the object to be traveling with a non-zero velocity?
+Is it possible for the object to be travelling with a non-zero velocity?
 If yes, state the conditions that must be placed on the magnitude and direction of the velocity.
 If no, provide a reason.